 4. Attend a Dinner Theater Show

 What's not to love about attending a dinner theater in Pigeon Forge?
 Nothing.
 It's a fabulous way to enjoy a show and sit down to a filling dinner.
-There are several dinner theaters in Pigeon Forge, including the Dolly Parton's Stampede, the Hatfield and McCoy, the Grand Majestic Dinner Theater, and the Biblical Times Dinner Theater.
+There are several dinner theaters in Pigeon Forge, including the Dolly Parton's Stampede, the Hatfield & McCoy Dinner Feud, the Grand Majestic Dinner Theater, and the Biblical Times Dinner Theater.

 In addition to a really good show, the Dixie Stampede knows how to serve up a delicious meal.
 The four-course meal starts with a creamy soup and savory biscuit, followed by a whole rotisserie chicken, smoked barbecue pork loin, a potato wedge, corn-on-the-cob, and topped off with a delicious pastry.

 5. Bond with Your Kids

 Pigeon Forge is a family-friendly destination.
 There are over 70 attractions along the parkway PLUS award-winning Dollywood.
 Many of the attractions are located inside, making them weather-proof and a good back-up plan for rainy days.
 If the weather is nice, there are go-karts, outdoor coasters, mini-golf, zorbing, and more!

 The Tomb Escape Game might seem a little cheesy, but it is a lot less intense than The Escape Game and it's fun trying to figure out the necessary clues.
 It’s a great option for people with younger kids and for those times when you want to escape the heat, rain, or snow and still do something fun as a family.
 (The Tomb has seasonal hours, so be sure to visit the website for updated info.)

 MagiQuest houses four different attractions under one roof.
 The pirate golf is set in a Caribbean pirate village, the blacklight course has colorful pirate paraphernalia and a few obstacles which will challenge your putting skills.